 HOW CAN YOU MAKE A DIFFERENCE?

-- To meet UBC’s target of a 50 per cent reduction in single-use coffee cups, please bring a reusable mug.
-Or enjoy your beverage in a mug “for here” rather than “to go,” where available.
+• To meet UBC’s target of a 50% reduction in single-use coffee cups, please bring a reusable mug or enjoy your beverage in a mug “for here” rather than “to go,” where available.
+Single-use cups at UBC food and beverage outlets cost at least $0.25.

-- Retailers are offering smarter, more sustainable materials for single-use items.
+• Retailers are offering smarter, more sustainable materials for single-use items.
 However, we encourage you to bring your own reusable cutlery.
-Acceptable single-use cutlery will be available only on request.
+Acceptable single-use cutlery will only be available on request.

-- Retailers have discontinued certain items, such as foam cups and plastic bags.
+• Retailers have discontinued certain items, such as foam cups and plastic bags.
 Plastic straws will still be available upon request for accessibility purposes.

 WHY CHOOSE TO REUSE?